kylebshr/ScreenCorners/README.md

 # ScreenCorners

-Check the corner radius of a screens display.
+Check the corner radius of an iPhone / iPad display.

 ### Implementation